-- 2 or 4 day course - Our 4-Day course and our 2-Day residential course, both cost £1,500 and include ongoing personal tutor support and access to our virtual learning environment for the duration of the programme (typically 12-18 months).
+- 2 or 3 day course - Our 3-Day course and our 2-Day residential course, both cost £1,595 and include ongoing personal tutor support and access to our virtual learning environment for the duration of the programme (typically 12-18 months).

 - Distance Learning - This option is for experienced SENCOs who would like to do the Distance Learning route.
 The cost of this is £995.
-There are currently no subsidies available to SENCOs who chose this option.
 SENCOs who choose this route will not be required to attend face to face sessions but will be allocated an experienced personal tutor for the duration of the programme

 How to register